MichaelStollBayreuth/Weights/README.md

 Then we say that a weight $w$ *dominates* another weight $w'$ if $f_w \le f_{w'}$ point-wise.
-In this file, we write `w ≤d w'` for this relation. `≤d` is a pre-order on the Set of weights, but not a (partial) order.
+In this file, we write `w ≤d w'` for this relation. `≤d` is a pre-order on the set of weights, but not a (partial) order.
 For example, a weight $w$ and $w + k \mathbf{1}$ dominate each other for each natural number $k$.
 We can therefore restrict to weights whose minimal entry is zero.